Insurance Denials plague healthcare practices so here are the common reasons why claims get denied and how your staff can start preventing them.

 It is estimated that 30%-40% of denials are the result of pre-service challenges.
 The most common denial reasons in the pre-service environment are:

 The plain truth is, for the most part, the front-end team isn't lazy or complacent.
-They are responsible for the lion's share of information going in to a clean claim, yet often get the least in terms of resources and support.
+They typically do not get the appropriate amount of resources or support to perform their job efficiently.

 In an average environment, the front-end staff are speaking with patients and their families.
 They are juggling more than one patient's information at a time.
-They are answering phones and interfacing with their computers.
 They are interacting with clinical staff and usually tasked with overflow admin duties.
-It would be one thing if these scenarios were happening sequentially, but this is a glimpse of what the front-end staff is doing at one time and all the time.
+It would be one thing if these scenarios were happening sequentially, but they are typically occurring at the same time.
 All while being held to perfection in the gathering and processing of information lest claims get denied.

-In spite of these challenges that aren't likely to go away, there are steps you can take to help your front-end staff get it right the first time and change from denials management to denials prevention.
+In spite of these challenges that aren't likely to go away, there are steps you can take to help your front-end staff.
+These steps will help your staff get it right the first time and change from denials management to denials prevention.

 All relevant information should be verified 100% of the time.
 You should be sure the information you have matches the information the payer has to avoid a technical denial.
 During this step, you should verify matches in: